 Divorce where your sleep, not each other

-I would like to start by saying that I'm not a fan of the term Sleep Divorce.
-I think it's terribly misleading and paints a negative picture of a sensible and practical decision that can be made by couples.
+We would like to start by saying that we're not fans of the term Sleep Divorce.
+Neil and I think it's terribly misleading and paints a negative picture of a sensible and practical decision that can be made by couples.
 The word divorce is inexorably linked to the end of a marriage and sleeping separately from your spouse simply isn't.
-However... the phrase has caught on so I am learning to live with it.
-I'll never like it, but appreciate that accuracy has never been something that gets in the way of a catchy, click-bait headline, so what's a separate sleeping advocate to do, except jump on board.
+However... the phrase has caught on so we are learning to live with it.
+We'll never like it, but appreciate that accuracy has never been something that gets in the way of a catchy, click-bait headline, so what are separate sleeping advocates to do, except jump on board.

 The best thing about YOUR relationship is exactly that... it's YOURS.
 You get to choose what works for you and your partner and it's probably not going to look like other people's relationships, and that's okay.